 Conclusion

 Despite considerable progress in sequencing and understanding the functions of histone variants, many of them remain poorly annotated.
 Moreover, the specific molecular mechanisms of variants’ action, deposition and eviction are still unknown.
 One of the reasons is that the histone variants are highly specific and at the same time multi-functional and context dependent.
 The importance of studying the histone variants is difficult to overestimate; they are involved in regulation of many cellular processes and represent emerging key players in cancer (26051178).
 To analyze all known histone variants, compare them and interpret their functions would be challenging and timely.
-To fulfill this goal we designed the HistoneDB2.0: to organize histones by variant; to provide reference alignments for each variant; to offer curated annotations of variant specific features; to understand how variants evolved; to find orthologs of variants in other species; and finally, to promote the new histone varaint nomenclature.
+To fulfill this goal we designed the HistoneDB2.0: to organize histones by variant; to provide reference alignments for each variant; to offer curated annotations of variant specific features; to understand how variants evolved; to find orthologs of variants in other species; and finally, to promote the new histone variant nomenclature.
 This database allows finding and comparing variant sequences from different organisms or between histone variants and corresponding canonical histones.
 This in turn will help to understand the origin of functional specificity of variants and to guide the 3D modelling of variant nucleosomes.
 The database can be easily extended to include new variants and annotate them based on the similarity to the existing annotated variants.

 Acknowledgements

 This work was supported by the Intramural Research Program of the National Library of Medicine, NIH.
 AS was supported in part by the US-Russia Collaboration in the Biomedical Sciences NIH visiting fellows program.
-We would like to thank Franco Simonetti for discussions about Django and the IT support team at NCBI for the troublshooting the server related issues.
+We would like to thank Franco Simonetti for discussions about Django and the IT support team at NCBI for the troubleshooting the server related issues.

 Fig 1.
 The Nucleosome core particle.
 H2A is yellow, H2B is red, H3 is blue, and H4 is green.
 H1 is not shown.
 Figure created by \ref{Shaytan2015}

-Figures: slide#4, slide#6, #7, phylogenetic tree, ROC curve
+Figures: slide#4, slide#6, #7, phylogenetic tree, ROC curve, database schema

 References